Skip to content

 INFO

-At this point, you might be wondering why we are setting b_ndebug=true.
-The b_ndebug=true flag disables the generation of certain assertions, which is sometimes necessary to keep upstream Ghidra working, e.g. out-of-bound reads that do not cause harm, but are not detected in shipped Ghidra builds.
-These issues need to be fixed upstream and we want to stay as close to upstream as possible, in order to minimize the possible issues caused by the ReOxide code.
-To build an optimized binary, the following options can be used to include optimizations and debug information at the same time:
+The b_ndebug=true flag disables the generation of certain assertions to keep upstream Ghidra working.
+For example, out-of-bound reads that do not cause harm sometimes ship with Ghidra releases and trigger assertions if enabled.
+These issues need upstream fixes and we want to stay as close to upstream as possible.
+To build an optimized binary, the following options can allow including optimizations and debug information at the same time:

 sh